John Finucane: Celebrating terrorism a disgrace, MP told

 "It has ramifications throughout generations."

+"So I would love to say what John is going to say to that commemoration.

+"If he has a heart at all, he should know how we feel."

-DUP leader Sir Jeffrey Donaldson has said Mr Finucane's plan to go to the IRA commemoration is "wrong" and reopens wounds for victims.
+Democratic Unionist Party leader Sir Jeffrey Donaldson has said Mr Finucane's plan to go to the IRA commemoration is "wrong" and reopens wounds for victims.

 "The scars are still there, the broken homes remain, the broken lives are still there," he said.